Lab Director, Dr. Anthony D. Koutsoftas

 – Follow Dr. Koutsoftas and the ROW-Lab on Twitter (@thespeechguy) and Facebook, using the buttons to the right.

-Michelle Lowry is a doctoral student in the Department of Interprofessional Health Sciences and Health Administration with a focus in Speech Language Pathology at Seton Hall University, S. Orange, NJ.
-She earned her bachelor’s degree in Speech Language Pathology and Audiology from Loyola University, Baltimore, MD, and her master’s degree from Seton Hall University.
-She has worked for the past five years as a speech language pathologist in a variety of settings including private practices, inpatient hospitals, and homecare.
-After completing her master’s degree, Michelle worked as a research assistant in Australia examining sequential verse simultaneous bilingual Spanish/English language development in young children.
+Michelle Lowry is a doctoral student in the Department of Interprofessional Health Sciences and Health Administration with a focus in Speech Language Pathology at Seton Hall University.
+She earned her bachelor’s degree in Speech Language Pathology and Audiology from Loyola University Maryland in Baltimore, Maryland, and her master’s degree from Seton Hall University.
+She has been working for the past seven years as a Speech Language Pathologist in a variety of settings including private practices, inpatient hospitals, and in homecare.
 Michelle is currently working for TobiiDynavox, a company for eye gaze technology and assistive technology for communication purposes.
-Her research interests include language and literacy with a focus on writing and oral language development in bilingual vs. monolingual populations.
+Her research interests include executive function, writing, and oral language development in bilingual populations.